- Prohibited Operations

 - All personal watercraft operators must comply with the waterway “Rules of the Road”.
 (Violation results in a minimum $50 fine plus court costs.)

 This is not a complete listing of all laws and regulations.
-Additional information can be obtained by contacting the Alabama Marine Police Division, Education/Operator Certification Section, 64 North Union Street, Montgomery, AL 36130; (334) 242-3673.
+Additional information can be obtained by contacting the Alabama Marine Patrol Division, Education/Operator Certification Section, 64 North Union Street, Montgomery, AL 36130; (334) 242-3673.

 Personal Flotation Devices (PFDs)